On Payment Channels in Asynchronous Money Transfer Systems: Unidirectional payment channel

-\textbf{Close.} When $p_2$ wants to close the channel $(a,b)$ (\Cref{alg:uniPaymentChannelImplementation:closeCall}), it takes the last transaction of account $ab$ it received from $p_1$ and adds its signature to it (\Cref{alg:uniPaymentChannelImplementation:addSignatureToClose}). $p_2$'s signature completes the multisignature, making it a valid transaction, and allowing $p_2$ to use it to invoke $A$'s transfer operation (\Cref{alg:uniPaymentChannelImplementation:closeCallInvokeA}).
-Process $p_2$ then sends $tx$ to $p_1$, which ensures the transaction is also delivered via the broadcast of $A$ by checking that balance in account $ab$ is $0$, after which it considers the channel closed.

-Thus, opening and closing of the channel requires invoking an $A.\textit{transfer}$ operation, which incurs $O(n^2)$ messages because of the broadcast, but transferring money on the channel itself requires only one message per transfer.
+\item Close.
+When $p_2$ wants to close the channel $(a,b)$ (\Cref{alg:uniPaymentChannelImplementation:closeCall}), it takes the last transaction of account $ab$ it received from $p_1$ and adds its signature to it (\Cref{alg:uniPaymentChannelImplementation:addSignatureToClose}). $p_2$'s signature completes the multisignature, making it a valid transaction, and allowing $p_2$ to use it to invoke $A$'s transfer operation (\Cref{alg:uniPaymentChannelImplementation:closeCallInvokeA}).
+Process $p_2$ notifies $p_1$ that it closed the channel, after which $p_1$ considers the channel closed.
+After the channel is closed, $p_1$ can reopen it with a new call of the open operation. \end{itemize} Thus, opening and closing of the channel requires invoking a single $A.\textit{transfer}$ operation, which incurs $O(n^2)$ messages because of the broadcast, but transferring money on the channel itself requires only one message per transfer.